avo-hq/docs.avohq.io/docs/2.0/fields/badge.md

 By default, the badge field supports four value types: `info` (blue), `success` (green), `danger` (red) and `warning` (yellow).
 We can choose what database values are mapped to which type with the `options` parameter.

-The `options` parameter is a `Hash` the has the state as the `key` and your configured values as `value`.
+The `options` parameter is a `Hash` that has the state as the `key` and your configured values as `value`.
 The `value` param can be a symbol, string, or array of symbols or strings.

 The `Badge` field is intended to be displayed only on **Index** and **Show** views.
 In order to update the value shown by badge field you need to use another field like [Text](#text) or [Select](#select), in combination with `hide_on: index` and `hide_on: show`.